Liouville first-passage percolation: subsequential scaling limits at high temperature: Preliminaries

-Big-$O$ and little-$o$ notation will be employed, always with the limit taken as $\gamma\to0$.
+Big-$O$, little-$o$, big-$\Omega$, and little-$\omega$ notation will be employed, \emph{always} with the limit taken as $\gamma\to0$.
+(We recall that we write $f(x)=\Omega(g(x))$ if $g(x)=O(f(x))$ and $f(x)=\omega(g(x))$ if $g(x)=o(f(x))$.)
 Subscripts will be employed to indicate that the limit holds for any \emph{fixed} value of the variable(s) in the subscript, and uniformly in all other variables.
-Most importantly, the limit is \emph{always} \emph{uniform} in the current scale.
+(For example, we could write $\sin(2^{K}\gamma)=o_{K}(1)$.)
+Most importantly, the limit is \emph{always} \emph{uniform} over all scales.
 We will also work with many constants throughout the proofs.
 The important point regarding any constant is that it is independent of the scale.
-Constants that will be referred to between sections will be denoted by a mnemonic subscript.
+Constants that will be referenced in later sections will be denoted by a mnemonic subscript.